kyma-project/community/docs/guidelines/releases-guidelines/02-kyma-release-process.md

 3. If you detect any problems with your PR, fix the issues until your checks pass.

 4. After all checks pass, merge your PR to the release branch.
 Merging the PR triggers the post-submit integration tests automatically.
-   The jobs' status will be visible on the Kyma [TestGrid](https://testgrid.k8s.io/kyma_integration) in the corresponding dashboard tab.

 5. If there's a need for additional changes in the release branch during the development process, open a new PR to the release branch.
    Repeat steps 1-4 for this PR.